seyhajin/monkey2/modules/monkey/docs/index/keywords-index.md

 #### Setter

+Marks the start of a Property setter definition.

+/linkto User-defined-types \linkto

 #### Static

+`Static` is not currently used but is reserved for future use.

 #### Step

+Defines the incrementation step for `Next` loops.

+/linkto Loop-statements \linkto

 #### Struct

+Used to declare a `Struct`

+/linkto User-defined-types \linkto

 #### Then

+Facultative keyword used in combination with the `If` keyword.

+/linkto Loop-statements \linkto

 #### Throw

+The `Throw` keyword is part of the Try/Catch exception-handling construct.

+/linkto Error-handling \linkto

 #### Throwable

+The Throwable class must be extended by all classes that are intended to be used with `Throw`.

+/linkto Error-handling \linkto

 #### To

+Defines range of values to be assigned to the index variable in a For/Next loop.

+/linkto Loop-statements \linkto

 #### Try

+Declares the start of a Try/Catch block.

+/linkto Error-handling \linkto

 #### TypeInfo

+Returns the type of a variable/object.

+/linkto Reflection \linkto

 #### Until

+Marks the end of a Repeat/Until loop.
+The `Until` keyword is also found as a modifier in For/Next loops.

+/linkto Loop-statements \linkto

 #### Using

+The `Using` directive provides a way to add namespace 'search paths' for locating identifiers.

+/linkto Namespaces-and-Using \linkto

 #### Var

+`Var` is not currently used but is reserved for future use.

 #### Variant

+The `Variant` type is a primitive type that can be used to 'box' values of any type.

+/linkto Variants \linkto

 #### Varptr

+`Varptr` is used to reference pointers.

+/linkto Pointers \linkto

 #### Virtual

+`Virtual` is not currently used but is reserved for future use.
+A virtual method is a method that can be overriden.

+/linkto User-defined-types \linkto

 #### Wend

+Wend, short for While [loop] End, marks the end of a While loop.

+/linkto Loop-statements \linkto

 #### Where

+`Where` allows generic type constrain with reflection.

+/linkto Reflection \linkto

 #### While

+Marks the start of a While loop.

+/linkto Loop-statements \linkto